mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 1. Start: review all ongoing issues and make sure they have appropriate owners in the current SET team.
 2. Monitor: Monitor the sources of SET escalations (previous section) and act accordingly (see next section)
-3. Hand-over: by Friday end of day, make sure the next week's SET team (especially the SET Lead) is aware of ongoing issues and have sufficient context to continue the work.
+3. Hand-over: by Friday end of day, the SET leads ensures that the next week's SET team (especially the SET Lead) is aware of ongoing issues and have sufficient context to continue the work.
 Specifically:
    * Ensure that the incoming SET team is in the right incident channels (if anybody)
    * SET JIRA tickets find new assignees in the incoming SET team
    * Any additional knowledge (beside what's in the JIRA tickets and channels) that the incoming SET team will need to continue the work is transferred.